aadarshsingh191198/basic_web/README.md

 2.To revise CSS ... `CSS.html`

-3.To revise Bootstrap ...  `BootstrapAgain.html`
+3.To revise Bootstrap ...  `Bootstrap.html` and `BootstrapAgain.html`